Niranjan-R-S/proxy-web-server/README.md

 To view the swagger api documentation, visit the page `http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/`

 ### OpenAPi
-To generate the openapi json use the command in the terminal `gradle clean generateOpenApiDocs` .
+To generate the openapi json use the command in the terminal `./gradlew clean generateOpenApiDocs` .
 This document can be imported to postman to see the api documentation.
 This document is also available in artifacts.